Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Conclusion

-In conclusion, using an ear thermometer can be a convenient and effective way to measure body temperature, especially for infants, young children, and individuals who may have difficulty using other types of thermometers.
+In conclusion, using an ear thermometer can be a convenient and effective way to measure body temperature, especially for infants, young children, and individuals who may have difficulty using other thermometers.
 Remember, ear thermometers are not foolproof and may have limitations, such as accuracy issues due to earwax or other factors.